abdessamad-elamrani/abdessamad-elamrani.github.io/_posts/2024-11-22-Globa-Big-Data-Amsterdam.md

 ---

-`Event Recap: Big Data Digital Transformation Nov 2024, Amsterdam, The Netherlands `
+`Event Recap : Big Data Digital Transformation Nov 2024, Amsterdam, The Netherlands `

 I’m thrilled to share that I recently had the opportunity to host an engaging workshop in Amsterdam, exploring the transformative power of Big Data, Machine Learning, and the latest applications of emerging technologies.